 To make the transition as smooth as possible, we will share some tips with you.
 Let’s jump right in!

 Do a lot of research

 You don’t want to be the expat at the airport who has no place to stay, no means to communicate or any money.
 If the carefree life tempts you to adopt a devil-may-care attitude and work things out as you go, stop in your tracks right now, open your laptop and do some homework!
 Make sure you have a location to stay with reliable Wi-Fi before you depart.
 Make sure your phone is charged and compatible with the outlets at your location.
-Learn about the local transit options.
+Make sure you have a transportation service ready when you arrive in the country.
+If you are planning to go to Northern Europe, book a car rental service in advance at Go Car Rental Iceland.
+Or, you can learn about the local transit options.

 To avoid being stranded in a foreign country without any means of returning home, you should, of course, make sure that the money you generate from your remote business is enough to support you while you’re there.